Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Related Work

 Previous research has explored efficiency enhancements for large NLP models from a computational perspective, i.e., achieving comparable results with fewer resources~\cite{Treviso2022EfficientMF}.
 Some studies have focused on the data side, e.g., showing how smart downsampling of available datasets can result in equal or improved performance compared to using the entire dataset~\cite{Lee2021DeduplicatingTD,Zhang2022OPTOP}.
-On the other hand, efforts to enhance efficiency through model designs include questioning the necessity of full attention heads in large language models and demonstrating that removing certain attention heads does not significantly impact test performance~\cite{Kovaleva2019RevealingTD,Tay2020SynthesizerRS,Raganato2020FixedES}.
-Compared to these works, motivated by the recent demand for FL in NLP, we specifically focus on communication efficiency in federated multilingual NMT and design a strategy that selectively transmits only the essential parameters of NMT engines for learning.
+On the other hand, efforts to enhance efficiency through model designs include questioning the necessity of full attention heads in large language models and demonstrating that removing certain attention heads does not significantly impact test performance~\cite{Kovaleva2019RevealingTD,Raganato2020FixedES}.
+Several previous works have also investigated model pruning methods to improve the efficiency of learning large-scale language models, which identify and remove non-essential portions of networks.
+Earlier work focused mainly on unstructured pruning, where weights are pruned individually~\cite{Narang2017ExploringSI, Zhu2017ToPO}.
+More recently, structured pruning removes groups of consecutive parameters or structured blocks of weights, leading to significant speedups~\cite{Li2020EfficientTL,Cao2019EfficientAE}.
+Compared to these works, motivated by the recent demand for FL in NLP, we focus on communication efficiency in federated multilingual NMT and design a strategy that selectively transmits only the essential parameters of NMT engines for learning.